castingclouds/circuit_breaker/README.md

 ## Using the Workflow DSL

-The Circuit Breaker provides a clean DSL for defining workflows:
+The Circuit Breaker provides a powerful DSL for defining workflows with policy-based transitions:

 ```ruby
 workflow = CircuitBreaker::WorkflowDSL.define do